boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > **Plasmage**: Take a breath, 'cat.
 > \[ Edited \]
 >
-> **Padre**: I think Curé is loath to step in and silence criticism of *himself*, so I'm going to make an executive decision here.
+> **Padre**: I think Curé is loath to step in and silence criticism of himself, so I'm going to make an executive decision here.
 > This is not the time for this conversation.
 > If you'd like to make a complaint, I can pull some proxies together and we can hear you out, but we're not going to do that in a comment thread in the middle of an intel report.
 >